-Beaches resort offers several levels of service for stays, including concierge and butler classes of attention.
+Beaches offers several levels of service for stays, including concierge and butler classes of attention.
 The concierge level includes assistance with excursion bookings and restocking of the in-room bar.
 The butler class of room takes this a step further with personal service and better amenities.

 There’s also a miniature train service for transport around the extensive resort!

 The resort has an unparalleled dining and drinks policy.
 All meals at all restaurants are included, as well as drinks and premium alcohol.
-There are no designated dining times or table, and reservations are generally not required.
+There are no designated dining times or tables, and reservations are generally not required.

 Special dietary and food requests can be accommodated will sufficient prior notice.
 Contact a resort representative for details and assistance.

 There are no grocery stores, restaurants or shopping within easy walking distance.
-The retail and dining centres of the Regent Village and The Saltmills are found to the east in the Grace Bay tourism district, yet may be a bit too far away to walk to.
+The retail and dining centers of the Regent Village and The Saltmills are found to the east in the Grace Bay tourism district, yet may be a bit too far away to walk to.